Summer Camp: Behaviour Specialist

 - Free facility membership

-- Free parking and close proximity to metro transit
+- Free parking and close proximity to Halifax Transit

 - Amazing team environment

-To apply, please combine a cover letter and resume into one document and label the file using only your first and last name (example: John Doe.pdf) and email your application to Zach Fralick at email@example.com by Wednesday, March 7th, 2018.
+To apply, please combine a cover letter and resume into one document and label the file using only your first and last name (example: John Doe.pdf) and email your application to firstname.lastname@example.org by Sunday, March 19th, 2023.

-Please include the position that you are applying for in your subject line.
+Please include your full name and the position you are applying for in the subject line.
 Failure to properly identify your application or attach working documents will result in your application being omitted.